gtxistxgao/SQLParser/README.md

 }
 ```

-the Factor() method will parse the Boolean factor.
-It can be three situation.
+The Factor() method will parse the Boolean factor.
+It can be three situations.
 1. it is a table.Attribute. such as "Emp.Name = Dep.MName"
 2. it is a string literal. such as "Emp.Name = "james""
 3. it is a integer literal. such as "Emp.Salary = 7000"
-So we can find all three situation has a left part and and an operation and a right part.
+So we set them as left part and and an operation and a right part and parse them one by one.

 ```
 String Factor() :